 The University views sound academic advising as a significant responsibility in educating students.
-Academic advisers assist students in developing intellectual potential and exploring educational opportunities and life goals.
-Many people in the campus community contribute to the advising process, including faculty, staff, student, and professional advisers.
-Through the relationship established between adviser and student within a friendly, helpful, and professional atmosphere, a student has the opportunity to learn about educational options, degree requirements, and academic policies and procedures; to clarify educational objectives; to plan and pursue programs consistent with abilities, interests, and life goals; and to use all resources of the University to his or her best advantage.
+Academic advisors assist students in developing intellectual potential and exploring educational opportunities and life goals.
+Many people in the campus community contribute to the advising process, including faculty, staff, student, and professional advisors.
+Through the relationship established between advisor and student within a friendly, helpful, and professional atmosphere, a student has the opportunity to learn about educational options, degree requirements, and academic policies and procedures; to clarify educational objectives; to plan and pursue programs consistent with abilities, interests, and life goals; and to use all resources of the University to his or her best advantage.

 Ultimately, the student is responsible for seeking adequate academic advice, for knowing and meeting degree requirements, and for enrolling in appropriate courses to ensure orderly and timely progress toward a degree.
-Frequent adviser contact provides students with current academic information and promotes progress toward educational goals.
+Frequent advisor contact provides students with current academic information and promotes progress toward educational goals.
 The University supports that progress and encourages effective academic advising campus-wide.

 The advising systems are described in the college/school sections of this catalog.

 While University faculty and staff members give students academic advice and assistance, each student is expected to take responsibility for his or her education and personal development.
 The student must know and abide by the academic and disciplinary policies given in this catalog and in General Information, including rules governing quantity of work, the standard of work required to continue in the University, scholastic probation and dismissal, and enforced withdrawal.
 The student must also know and meet the requirements of his or her degree program, including the University’s basic education requirements; must enroll in courses appropriate to the program; must meet prerequisites and take courses in the proper sequence to ensure orderly and timely progress; and must seek advice about degree requirements and other University policies when necessary.